bwsw/sj-platform/SJDocs/source/Tutorial.rst

 A stopped instance can be deleted if there is no need for it anymore.
 An instance of a specific module can be deleted via REST API by sending a DELETE request (as described below).
 An instance deleting action is also available in the UI in the “Instances” section.

-Make sure the instances to be deleted are stopped and are not with one of the following statuses: «starting», «started», «stopping», «deleting».
+Make sure the instances you are going delete are stopped and are not with one of the following statuses: «starting», «started», «stopping», «deleting».

 The instances of the modules can be deleted one by one.